 We, the user and provider community of this database and data, wish to declare that these are the norms of our community.
 This is our code of conduct; our “best practices” guide and we would like to see members of our community participate in the following ways:

-Share your work too! – We would like you to share alike.
-If you use the Open Data Commons – Public Domain Dedication & Licence for your changes, then the data and databases will stay free and open for others to use, thus allowing more and more free and open data.
+We would like you to share alike.
+If you use the Open Data Commons – Public Domain Dedication & License for your changes, then the data and databases will stay free and open for others to use, thus allowing more and more free and open data.
 Part of the problem with licensing models and data, even approaches like the GPL and Creative Commons, is that it can be really hard even for experienced lawyers to figure out where the rights begin and end.
-Thus if you use the Open Data Commons – Public Domain Dedication & Licence for any changes you make, the work stays free and open for all.
+Thus if you use the Open Data Commons – Public Domain Dedication & License for any changes you make, the work stays free and open for all.
 And if you make your changes and additions publicly available by for example making them available for download, then everyone can legally and physically access your contributions to the community.

 You can help grow the community by letting others know where you obtained the data and database and that it is free and open for them to use as well.
 By doing so, you encourage people to add their data and databases and thus increase the amount of data you can access.
-You can do so by adding a URL of the source and by making sure that people know about the Open Data Commons – Public Domain Dedication & Licence.
+You can do so by adding a URL of the source and by making sure that people know about the Open Data Commons – Public Domain Dedication & License.

 One barrier to the use of databases and data can be if they are provided in a format that is only accessible by the use of expensive software.
 Use of an open format, which is available for anyone to use, not only helps others access the database and the data but also makes sure that they are available into the future and not dependent on the existence of a single company with exclusive rights over the format.